-- Most personal financial advisors hold a bachelor’s degree; some employers give preference to those with a graduate degree.
+- Most personal financial planners hold a bachelor’s degree; some employers give preference to those with a graduate degree.

-- It is important for financial advisors to have strong interpersonal, analytical and math skills.
+- It is important for financial adviserrs to have strong interpersonal, analytical and math skills.

 - Job growth should be much faster than average, but there will be strong competition.

-- Around 29% of these personal financial advisors are self-employed.
+- Around 29% of these financial planners are self-employed.

 Personal financial advisors usually work in offices, and some may work out of their homes.
 They typically work regular business hours, but some offer evening and weekend hours as a convenience to their clients.
 Some advisors spend time hosting seminars or teaching classes on investment and finance as a way to bring in more clients.
 Travel may be required to present training sessions, attend conferences or visit clients.

-Some personal financial advisors work in banks and financial institutions, where they normally work regular business hours.
+Some financial planners work in banks and financial institutions, where they normally work regular business hours.
 However, some are on call for special clients outside regular hours.

-A personal financial advisor needs to have strong interpersonal, analytical and math skills, as well as sales ability.
+A financial planners needs to have strong interpersonal, analytical and math skills, as well as sales ability.
 They need to be able to make customers feel confident and comfortable.
-Training for personal financial advisors focuses on the various types of investor personalities and how to deal personally with each client.
+Training for financial planners focuses on the various types of investor personalities and how to deal personally with each client.

-Although certification is not necessary for the personal financial advisor, many employers recommend it.
+Although certification is not necessary for financial planners, many employers recommend it.
 The Certified Financial Planner (CFP) designation is offered by the Certified Financial Planner Board of Standards.
 Candidates must have bachelor’s degree and three years of experience, pass a standard examination and adhere to a code of ethics.

 Employment in this field is projected by the BLS to grow 30% between 2008 and 2018, which is much faster than the average for all occupations.
 The millions of workers expected to retire over this time period will spur the need for more personal financial advisors.